SCLOUD-PTE-LTD/docs/private-cloud/whitepaper/disaster-recovery.md

 - Data replication: According to the different requirements of services for RPO, the two data centers adopt multiple network interconnections.
   - The database service asynchronously copies the data to the disaster recovery center object storage service.
   - Virtual machine images, business data, and file data are copied from the local data center to the disaster recovery center object storage in a full/incremental manner.
-- Service recovery: When a disaster occurs in the on-premises data center or a service switchover is required, modify the service domain name A record and database status.
+- Service recovery: When a disaster occurs in the on-premises data center or a service switch is required, modify the service domain name A record and database status.
   - Use intelligent DNS to manually modify the service domain name A record to the IP address of the service LB of the disaster recovery center to achieve failover and service recovery.
   - Modify the business application database service of the disaster recovery center to read-write state, and the business application database directly reads and writes data in object storage.